What You Need to Know About Allowing Pets Into Your Charleston Rental

 Assistance Animals vs. Pets: What's the Difference?

-As a landlord, you should know that pets and service animals are treated differently.
-If your tenant has a service animal, you must provide reasonable accommodation to the owner and their animal.
-Both are protected by the Fair Housing Act (FHA) and the American with Disabilities Act (ADA).
-You cannot charge a tenant pet rent or a security deposit for service animals.
+As a landlord, you should know that pets and service animals must be treated differently.
+If your tenant has a service animal or emotional support animal (ESA), you must provide reasonable accommodation to the owner and their animal.

 Currently, only miniature horses and dogs qualify for service animal positions and protections.
 If you have a tenant approaching you about their "service snake," you just might smell a rat!

 Now that you understand the most common risks and rewards associated with renting to tenants with pets, you can move forward on which choice works best for you as a Charleston landlord.
+In most cases, property managers recommend offering pet-friendly rental properties to open access to more quality renters and boost income!

 CONTACT US